Restrepo (film): Plot

 In addition to interrupting the flow of Taliban troops and weapons through the Korengal Valley, a major goal for the American troops was to provide security for the construction of a road and gain the trust of the populace.
 The film portrays negotiations and interactions between the soldiers and local leaders and citizens, some of which are congenial, and some of which are more antagonistic.

 A significant portion of the second half of the film consists of a depiction of Operation Rock Avalanche, which took place in October 2007.
 During the dangerous mission to hunt Taliban fighters in the Korengal Valley, Battle Company lost Staff Sergeant Larry Rougle during an ambush by a large number of enemies.
-Sgt.
-Rougle was at point and took the brunt of the attack, allowing his soldiers to secure a position and fight.
-A recipient of the Purple Heart who served two tours in Iraq and three in Afghanistan, Sgt.
-Rougle was subsequently buried in Arlington National Cemetery.
+SSG Rougle was at point and took the brunt of the attack, allowing his soldiers to secure a position and fight.
+A recipient of the Purple Heart who served two tours in Iraq and three in Afghanistan, SSG Rougle was subsequently buried in Arlington National Cemetery.

 According to Junger, Restrepo is a film, not just about the events of combat, but also about "brotherhood", and it shows the soldiers' dedication to their duty, as well as their commitment to one another.
 Interspersed throughout the film are excerpts from interviews recorded with some of the soldiers after Second Platoon returned to the 173rd Airborne Brigade Combat Team's base near Vicenza, Italy, in which the men candidly reflect on their experiences, feelings about those who were wounded or killed, and the emotional distress they will carry with them.

 Before the credits roll, text is displayed that reads: "In April 2010, the United States withdrew from the Korengal Valley.
 Nearly 50 American soldiers died fighting there."

 Post-film events

 For his actions during Operation Rock Avalanche, Staff Sergeant Salvatore Giunta from 2nd Battalion, who is not featured in the film, would later become the first living person to receive the Medal of Honor since the Vietnam War.
 Sergeant Kyle J. White (also from 2nd Battalion, but not featured in the film) later received the Medal of Honor for his actions during the Battle of Aranas on November 9, 2007.

-On 20 April 2011, Tim Hetherington (one of the directors, producers, and cinematographers of Restrepo) was killed by shrapnel from either a mortar shell or an RPG fired by Libyan forces whilst covering the First Libyan Civil War.
+On 20 April 2011, Tim Hetherington (one of the directors, producers, and cinematographers of Restrepo) was killed by shrapnel from either a mortar shell or an RPG fired by Libyan forces while covering the First Libyan Civil War.